connexcs/docs/docs/setup/settings/users.md

 + Create, Read, Update, and Delete (CRUD) are the categories for both Global and Granular access.
 + Granular permissions override and nullify all Global permissions.

-    For example, if you assign CRUD permissions Globally, and assign Granular Read permissions to 3 features, the group will have Read-Only permissions for those 3 features.
+    **For example**, if you assign CRUD permissions Globally, and assign Granular Read permissions to 3 features, the group will have Read-Only permissions for those 3 features.
 + If you don't assign Granular permissions to a group, the group has access to use all features in the ConnexCS Control Panel based on the level of Global permissions (CRUD).

-    For example, if you assign only Create and Read permissions globally, the group has permissions to create and read data for all features.
+    **For example**, if you assign only Create and Read permissions globally, the group has permissions to create and read data for all features.

 ### Default Reseller